YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -DB
 ~~~

 Specifies that the file-name is a database file.
-By default, MUPIP FTOK uses -DB.
+By default, MUPIP FTOK uses DB.

 ~~~~~~~~~
 -JNLPOOL